The commercial cultivation of lac insects is known as lac culture.

 Uses of Shellac

-▲ It was used in ancient time as wood finish, skin cosmetic and dye for wool and silk.
+- It was used in ancient times as a wood finish, skin cosmetic, and dye for wool and silk.

-▲ Lac for dye has been somewhat replaced by the emergence of synthetic dyes though it remains in use, and some juices, carbonated drinks, wine, jam, sauce, and candy are coloured using it.
+- Lac for dye has been somewhat replaced by the emergence of synthetic dyes though it remains in use, and some juices, carbonated drinks, wine, jam, sauce, and candy are colored using it.